Treats hepatitis C. Used together with an interferon medicine, such as Intron® A, Peg-Intron®, or Pegasys®.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to ribavirin, or if you have serious kidney disease or liver problems that are getting worse (such as autoimmune hepatitis or cirrhosis).
+You should not use this medicine if you have had an allergic reaction to ribavirin, or if you have serious liver problems that are getting worse (such as autoimmune hepatitis or cirrhosis).
 Do not use this medicine if you are pregnant or breastfeeding, if your female sexual partner is pregnant, or if you have a blood disorder (such as sickle-cell anemia or thalassemia major).
 Do not use this medicine together with didanosine (Videx®, Videx® EC).

 How to Use This Medicine